HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/model-cl-test.rst

             beta_sigma: 2.20

 And remove or comment out ``closure_test_pdf: LH_PARAM_20250519``.
+Within the closure_test_model_settings, one needs to specify any of the hyperparameters relevant to build the model instance.
+The example model here shown does not necessitate further settings, but in principle one could have additional hyperparameters to tune.

-Note that, unlike for a standard closure test, in this case we need to specify the initial values for each parameter.
+Note that, unlike for a standard closure test, in this case we need to specify the initial values for each parameter of the PDF model.
 For the values above, we have taken the best-fit values, taken from Ref. :cite:`Alekhin:2005xgg`.

 Step 2: running the fit